Kizha Ambur railway station

-Kizha Ambur railway station belongs to the Madurai railway division and is also officially known by its code: KIB.
+Kizha Ambur railway station belongs to the Madurai railway division in Southern Railway zone.
+The station code is KIB.
 This railway station is present between Alwarkurichi railway station and Ambasamudram.

-Daily 4 passenger trains from Tirunelveli (TEN) to Senkottai (SCT) and 4 passenger trains from Senkottai to Tirunelveli halt here.
-This railway station is useful for hamlets and villages like Poovankurichi, Kovankulam, Kizha Ambur, Karuthapillaiyur, Sivasailam, Agastiarpuram, and Mela Ambur.
+Daily four passenger trains from Tirunelveli (TEN) to Senkottai (SCT) and four passenger trains from Senkottai to Tirunelveli halt at this station.
+The railway station caters to hamlets and villages like Poovankurichi, Kovankulam, Kizha Ambur, Karuthapillaiyur, Sivasailam, Agastiarpuram, and Mela Ambur.